swkkd/gowebapi/docs/ElementTemplateApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **ElementTemplateGetAttributeTemplates**
-> ItemsAttributeTemplate ElementTemplateGetAttributeTemplates(ctx, webId, optional)
+> ItemsAttributeTemplate ElementTemplateGetAttributeTemplates(a.client.ctx, webId, optional)
 Get child attribute templates for an element template.

 If 'showInherited' and 'showDescendants' are 'true', it returns all the attribute templates from current element template and the base template.
 If 'showInherited' is 'false', it returns all the attribute templates from the current element template.